freethedataproject/freethedataproject.github.io/_posts/data101/2020-2-26-data-justice-101.md

 DATA JUSTICE

-- A commitment to researching and analyzing data in ways that are equitable, morally righteous, and ethical; understanding how marginalized groups are helped or harmed by data-driven practices; identifying and resolving structural inequities that surface in data-driven research.
+- A commitment to researching and analyzing data in ways that are equitable, morally righteous, and ethical; understanding how marginalized groups are helped or harmed by data-driven practices; and identifying and resolving structural inequities that surface in data-driven research.

 Broadly, the concept of data justice has emerged in response to two interrelated problems that occur in data-driven research.